 We first show when $X_N$ has sharp sub-Gaussian tails, $u_{X_N}$ stays close to the set of delocalized vectors.
 Then, we show that in the case where $\mu$ is not sharp sub-Gaussian, $u_{X_{N}}$ is close to a set of localized vectors in the sense that it contains about $\sqrt{N}$ entries of order $N^{{-1/4}}$, the other being much smaller.
 It should be possible to consider as well the case where $\psi$ is increasing, and we then expect that the eigenvector would localize over one entry.
 However, this would require more effort to obtain the required exponential estimates and we postpone this research to further investigations.

 We denote by $d_{2}$ the Euclidean distance in $\mathbb R^{N}$: for a subset $A$ of $\mathbb R^{N}$ and $u\in \mathbb R^{N}$ we set

-\begin{prop} Assume that $\mu$ has sharp sub-Gaussian tail and is compactly supported.
+\begin{proposition} Assume that $\mu$ has sharp sub-Gaussian tail and is compactly supported.
 Let $\varepsilon > 0$ and define the set of delocalized vectors $D_{\eps}$ by: There exists a function $\eta(x)$ that goes to zero when $x$ goes to $+\infty$ such that

-\end{prop} For any symmetric matrix $X$, we denote by $u_{X}$ a unit eigenvector associated to the largest eigenvalue.
+\end{proposition} For any symmetric matrix $X$, we denote by $u_{X}$ a unit eigenvector associated to the largest eigenvalue.
 For any $\chi \in(0,1)$, we set:

 Let $x>2$ and $\theta_x \geq 1/2$ such that $x = 2\theta_x + 1/2\theta_x$.
 We know from \cite[Section 5]{HuGu} that under the measure $\Pp_{\theta_x,N}$ defined by,

 for $\delta,\gamma>0$, $N,M$ large enough, if $V_{\delta,x}^M = \{ |\lambda_{X_N} -x|<\delta, d(\hat\mu_{X_N},\sigma) <N^{-\gamma}, ||X_N||\leq M \}$